systane/courses/Spring/README.md

 # **Spring Framework: An Overview**
-Spring is a modular framework to web development,and it has many features that we'll be talking in this article.
+Spring is a modular framework to web development, and it has many features that we'll be talking in this article.
 But first let's define the base concepts to understand how this awesome framewok works.

 **Ioc Containers:** The Spring container is the core of the Spring Framework.
 Containers will create, configure, wire and manage objects and their entire life cycle.
 With the DI (Dependency Inversion) spring can manage this objects (Spring Beans) easily.

 The container gets its instructions of what Beans to instantiate, configure and assemble by reading the configuration metadata provided.
 This configuration can be Java annotation, XML or Java code.

-There are two of types of Spring containers:
+There are two types of Spring containers:

 - *Spring BeanFactory Container:*
   Is the simplest container in the Spring Framework and it still present just for the sake of backward compatibility with other frameworks that integrate with Spring.